Domestic Violence, Sexual Assault, and Stalking Resources

 YWCA of Western Massachusetts

 24/7 hotline for sexual assault and domestic violence in English and Spanish with interpreters available for other languages.
-Hotline can provide support in a crisis, but you do not need to be in a crisis to call.
+The hotline can provide support in a crisis, but you do not need to be in a crisis to call.
 Advocates provide emotional support, help with safety planning, and help connecting to resources.

 YWCA of Western Massachusetts website